 Keith & Tina: We think that where we live is just lovely.
 Cuenca, Ecuador.
 You won't find a more affordable place without sacrificing creature comforts.
 Cuenca sits at 8400 feet in the Andes with perfect spring time weather year round.

 Keith & Tina: We think the most underrated destination is Slovenia.
 Beside Lake Bled, you just don't hear much of Slovenia.
 It turns out that it was beautiful.
 The capital of Ljubljana is the most fantastic city.
 Not too big, not too small.
 The country has some great wineries.
 They are small boutique wineries that have fantastic wine.
-Slovenia is definately a country we would go back to.
+Slovenia is definitely a country we would go back to.